 All of the 3.0 litre diesel engine options come with the same parallel sequential turbo-charging system, with maximum torque available from only 2 000rpm.
 Interestingly, when the parallel sequential turbo-charging system was introduced in 2010, it was the first of its kind to be fitted to a V-engine.
 Another impressive stat is that the 3.0 litre diesel can deliver 500Nm in only 500 milliseconds from idle.

-The 2012 Land Rover Discovery 4 comes with a host of other minor changes and improvements which make for a particularly impressive vehicle.
-Look for the new Discovery 4 piloted by a 4×4 enthusiast near you soon!
+The new Land Rover Discovery 4 comes with a host of other minor changes and improvements which make for a particularly impressive vehicle.
+Look for the new Land Rover Discovery 4 piloted by a 4x4 enthusiast near you soon!